waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     3. Moving from (8, 7) to (8, 8) causes the WALL at (11, 12) to become a FLOOR tile.
     4. Moving from (8, 8) to (8, 9) causes the WALL at (11, 13) to become a FLOOR tile.
 - **Hypothesis:** A specific sequence of movements is required to open the path to the ladder.

+## VII.
+Untested Hypotheses
+*   **`CUT_TREE` Respawn Conditions:** A `CUT_TREE` at (8, 25) in Ilex Forest respawned.
+I need to test the exact conditions.
+Does it happen after a certain number of steps, after leaving the map, or after a certain amount of time?
+Next time I cut a tree near a map transition, I will immediately leave and re-enter the map to check if it has respawned.